irmen/prog8/docs/source/index.rst

 and the unofficial `box16 <https://github.com/indigodarkwolf/box16>`_  (you can select which one you want to launch using the ``-emu`` or ``-emu2`` command line options)

-.. attention:: **Commander-X16 r38 versus r39**

-    Starting with Prog8 7.0 the CX16 compilation target is configured for the upcoming r39 version of the emulator and roms, that are most accurately reflecting the current state of the hardware design of the CX16.
-    Unfortunately, r39 has not yet been officially released.
-At the time of writing, r38 is still the latest official release.
-So, you have to either compile the r39 emulator+roms from the source in git yourself or obtain a precompiled version from someone else.
-You can contact me if you require help doing this and use Linux.
-    A cx16 program compiled by prog8 7.0 is meant for r39 but *may* still work on the older v38 release of the emulator!
-    For this to work you should make sure that the program is not using floating point, nor the ram/rom bank switching logic provided by the libraries.
-    You can also choose to just stick with Prog8 6.4 (which still targets cx16 v38) and wait it out till the emulator r39 is officially released - but you won't be able to benefit from the compiler improvements made since that old release of prog8.

 .. toctree::
     :maxdepth: 2